-There are no facilities so you must fill your backpack with water and snacks!
 Even seasoned hikers like us, need to stop and catch our breath.
-Plus yummy snacks work wonders to keep the kids motivated.

 A boardwalk has been constructed around the lake to protect the shoreline.
 You can walk around the small lake on the platform and sit at the benches to relax.

 At the top of the stairs, there is another trail leading up above the lake to Spouting Rock.
 This waterfall comes directly out of the cliff wall.